 All the documents are reviewed and revised periodically.
 Please ensure you have a current up-to-date version.
 The latest version of these controlled documents will always be on the website

-Back to Section 2: Procedure for State Registration
+Back to Section 2: Procedure for Statutory Registration

 Back to Top

 You can submit your application to the ACS for the Certificate of Attainment as soon as you have completed your period of training and subsequent experience necessary to demonstrate attainment of the required competences.
 If you apply too early, and are unable to demonstrate attainment of the competences, your application will be rejected and a refund of fees minus £100 will be provided.

 At least 12 weeks before the start of the preferred assessment month, the completed application form and assessment fee, together with two bound (three bound for Developing Science applications) and one unbound copies of the portfolio of evidence, should be submitted to the ACS Administrative Office.
 These interview session times will be advertised on this website for the following 12 months.
-Back to Section 2: Procedure for State Registration Back to Top
+Back to Section 2: Procedure for Statutory Registration Back to Top

 Approximately 3-4 months from submission.
 The sequence of events is as follows.

-b.
+a.
 The completed application form and assessment fee together with two bound (three bound for Developing Science) and one unbound copies of the portfolio of evidence should be submitted to the ACS Administrative Office.
 You will receive a written acknowledgment of safe receipt once processed by the administrative office (normally within 1-3 working days).
-You must have your own extras copy of the portfolio for reference as ACS copies cannot be returned to the applicants once accepted for review.
+You must have your own extras copy of the portfolio for reference as ACS copies cannot be returned to the applicants once submitted.

-c.
-During the next 4-6 weeks two assessors will review the portfolio for suitability to proceed to interview.
-Approximately 80% of portfolios are fine and are accepted for interview directly after submission.
-Please ensure you submit in good time, however, as the assessors may request additional evidence or information if they consider your portfolio exhibits any weaknesses or is not clear.
+b.
+During the next 4-6 weeks two assessors (three for Developing Science) will review the portfolio for suitability to proceed to interview.
+Approximately 80% of portfolios are fine and are accepted for interview following this assessor review.
+Please be aware that the assessors may request additional evidence or information if they consider your portfolio exhibits any weaknesses or is not clear.
 You must allow enough time to ensure you can return this to qualify for the next interview round, or else you will face a delay in your assessment.
 Around 10-15% of applications exhibit weaknesses or problems which make it difficult for the assessors to know whether the competence of the applicant will be sufficient.
 In these cases they request further information to be provided by the applicant before they can be accepted for interview.
-This extra information may take the form of additional pieces of evidence of certain features or perhaps a clarification of timing or dat relating to some work cited in the portfolio.
+This extra information may take the form of additional pieces of evidence of certain features or perhaps a clarification of timing or data relating to some work cited in the portfolio.
 This must be produced quickly and must satisfy the assessors before you can be included in any interview session.
 Make sure you are available during this period to allow a response.
 Whilst your application is in progress you must keep the administrative office informed of any significant periods during which you are not available.

 c.
-The two (or three for Developing Science) ACS assessors will normally reach a decision on the application within 6 weeks of receipt.
+The two (or three for Developing Science) ACS assessors will normally reach a decision on the application within 6-8 weeks of receipt.
 The candidate will be notified in writing by the Office.

 The interview can last up to 60 or 120 minutes depending on the application route and how straightforward the training and experience has been.
-The location may be at the ACS Offices in London or occasionally in other centres around the country.
-For Physics and Engineering applications, interviews are split between York and London depending on assessor availability.
-Overseas applicants who elect to use the ACS or are unable to apply directly to the HPC must be prepared to travel to interview in London.
+The location may be at the ACS Offices in London or occasionally in other sites around the country.
+For Physics and Engineering applications, interviews are often split between York and London depending on assessor availability.
+Overseas applicants who elect to use the ACS or are unable to apply directly to the HCPC must be prepared to travel to interview in the UK.
 Your fees do not cover transport costs to the interview which you must arrange yourself or through your employer.
-You will not be informed of your assessors’ names until arriving at the interview. g.
+You will not be informed of your assessors’ names until arriving at the interview. f.

 The assessors will not indicate your success or otherwise after the interview.
-They can only recommend a course which has to be ratified by the ACS Board. i.
+They can only recommend a course which has to be ratified by the ACS Board. h.

-The ACS Office will communicate the outcome of the assessment process to the applicant formally by email and letter, normally within a 2-week period of the interview.
-Unsuccessful applicants will be provided with a list of the competence areas in which they were unsuccessful along with how to obtain more information on the reasons for this together with some indication of what is needed to rectify it for a future re-submission. j.
+The ACS Office will communicate the outcome of the assessment process to the applicant formally by email and letter, normally within a 1-2 week period after the interview.
+Unsuccessful applicants will be provided with a list of the competence areas in which they were unsuccessful along with how to obtain more information on the reasons for this together with where to obtain advice on what is needed to rectify it for a future re-submission. i.

-With the Certificate of Attainment you can now apply for state registration with the HPC.
-This will normally take 2-3 weeks but could be longer during HPC’s busy season – June, July and August following College graduation when many people in other registered professions will be applying to them.
-The Certificate of Attainment is a UK qualification and this route to HPC is always considered a UK application and not an international route – even if the applicant was trained abroad and is applying from overseas.
-Back to Section 2: Procedure for State Registration Back to Top
+With the Certificate of Attainment you can now apply for statutory registration with the HCPC.
+This will normally take 2-3 weeks but could be longer during HCPC’s busy season – June, July and August following College graduation when many people in other registered professions will be applying to them.
+The ACS Certificate of Attainment is a UK qualification and this route to HCPC is always considered a UK application and not an international route – even if the applicant was trained abroad and is applying from overseas.
+Back to Section 2: Procedure for Statutory Registration Back to Top

 .
-Back to Section 2: Procedure for State Registration Back to Top
+Back to Section 2: Procedure for Statutory Registration Back to Top

 At the initial submission

-- The ACS Administrative Office will check your application on receipt for completeness of contents (Application form, Generic Competences document, two copies of correctly bound portfolio, one copy of unbound portfolio, cheque for correct fee and marriage certificate if appropriate).
+- The ACS Administrative Office will check your application on receipt for completeness of contents (Application form, Generic Competences document, two copies of correctly bound portfolio, one copy of unbound portfolio, cheque for correct fee and proof of name change if appropriate).
 They will then check for portfolio size - the target sizes are 60 and 120 pages for Route ONE and TWO respectively and those beyond 80 and 160 pages respectively will be rejected with loss of administration fee - this is an absolute maximum with no tolerance accepted.
-They will also check for key compliances (degree status and period of time covered for the appropriate route and HPC or GMC registration of the nominated Supervisor of the work).
+They will also check for key compliances such as degree status and HCPC or GMC registration of the nominated supervisor(s) of your training.
 They will notify you if anything is missing or incorrect.
 The application will be held until these points are addressed satisfactorily.
 Ensure you are available following submission in case of such enquiry.
-If these cannot be resolved quickly, the application will be returned together with the fee less a £25 administration charge.
+If these cannot be resolved quickly, the application will be returned together with the fee less £100.
 The full fee must be included again at re-submission.
 Your portfolios will not be returned.
 At the initial portfolio assessment

 - Two Assessors from the modality or sub-modality review the application and if the criteria are not met this will be communicated in writing to the candidate together with the reasons for non-compliance.